NILAY1556/NILAY1556/README.md

 # NILAY1556

 ## Exploring...
+- **Transformer Limitations and Solutions** (30-07-25)
+  Discusses Transformer limitations like quadratic memory and diminishing returns, with solutions including sparse attention and selective attention mechanisms.

-- **Exploring AI Projects & Tools** (29-07-25)
+- **Exploring LLM Tools & Projects** (29-07-25)
-  Reviewing Google DeepMind's Opal and notable GitHub repositories for LLM applications and graph-based RAG.
+  Reviewing Google DeepMind's Opal and prominent GitHub repositories for LLM applications and graph-based tooling.
   [opal](https://opal.withgoogle.com/)
   [graphrag-toolkit](https://github.com/awslabs/graphrag-toolkit)

-- **Diffusion LM Architectures Explained** (28-07-25)
+- **DiffusionLM Architecture Explained** (28-07-25)
-  Understanding Diffusion Language Models through LaViDa and MMaDA papers, highlighting their key architectural components.
+  Explores DiffusionLM architecture through LaViDa and MMaDA papers, detailing its underlying principles and recent advancements.
   [LaViDa](https://arxiv.org/abs/2505.16839)
   [MMaDA](https://arxiv.org/abs/2505.15809)

 ## Pull Requests
 - Opened a [PR](https://github.com/mem0ai/mem0/pull/3141) in [mem0ai/mem0]: feat:vLLM-embedder (2025-07-12)
-  > AI Summary: @NILAY1556 has introduced vLLM integration for embeddings support, addressing issue #3101.
-This pull request represents a new feature that enhances the project's capabilities by enabling the use of vLLM for embedding generation.
-The changes were tested using a test script and adhere to the project's style guidelines.
-This contribution includes self-review, code commenting, documentation updates, and new tests to ensure the feature's effectiveness and prevent new warnings.
+  > AI Summary: @NILAY1556 has added vLLM integration for embeddings, addressing issue #3101.
+This pull request introduces a new feature by extending the project's capabilities to support embeddings through vLLM.
+The changes have been tested via a test script and adhere to the project's coding style guidelines.  @NILAY1556 has also ensured that documentation has been updated accordingly and that all tests, both new and existing, pass locally.
+The contribution focuses on enhancing the project's technical functionality.

 - Opened a [PR](https://github.com/mem0ai/mem0/pull/3100) in [mem0ai/mem0]: fix-migration-collection-override (2025-07-04)
-  > AI Summary: @NILAY1556 has submitted a pull request to address an issue with telemetry configuration overrides, specifically resolving #2948.
-This change is categorized as a bug fix, aiming to correct existing functionality without introducing breaking changes.
-The implementation has been validated through test scripts, ensuring adherence to project style guidelines, code commenting, and documentation updates.
-New unit tests have been added to confirm the fix's effectiveness, with all existing tests passing locally.
+  > AI Summary: @NILAY1556 has submitted a pull request to mem0ai/mem0 that addresses an issue with telemetry configuration overrides, specifically fixing issue #2948.
+The change categorizes as a bug fix, implying it resolves an existing problem without breaking current functionality.
+This contribution demonstrates a commitment to improving the project's stability and configuration management through diligent testing and adherence to project guidelines.

 ## Starred Repositories
 - Starred [sapientinc/HRM](https://github.com/sapientinc/HRM) on 2025-07-27